 Across Nova Scotia, consumers routinely buy products with the reasonable assumption that they have been tested for safety and are of high quality.
 If you take a drug, buy a car, or give your child a toy to play with, you have every right to assume that it will work as advertised and will not cause harm.

-The Canadian Consumer Product Safety Act was established in 2011 to protect people in Halifax and across Canada.
+The Canada Consumer Product Safety Act was established in 2011 to protect people in Halifax and across Canada.
 It helps to ensure that products meet specific safety standards and tracks of reportedly hazardous products.

 While countless products available for purchase in Halifax meet the standards set by the Canadian government, unsafe products still make their way onto store shelves and into consumers’ homes.
 When this happens, a dangerous defect might only become evident once someone has been harmed.